-- Have experience of holding sufficiently senior positions in similar companies or organisations, which will allow them to: - 1.
-Evaluate, challenge and develop the most senior managers of the Company; - 2.
-Evaluate and challenge the corporate strategy of the group and its main subsidiaries; - 3.
-Evaluate and challenge the operational and financial performance of the Company; - 4.
-Evaluate the level of compliance of the organisation with Sonae's values. - In addition to the basic common minimum requirements expected of candidates, each candidate should offer an individual contribution so that the Board of Directors collectively holds the following knowledge or skills: - 1.
-A profound and international understanding of the principal sectors activity of Sonae; - 2.
-Knowledge of the main markets and geographies where the main Sonae businesses operate; - 3.
-Knowledge and competences in terms of the management skills and technologies, which are decisive for the success of sizeable business enterprises operating in the same sectors of activity as Sonae; - 4.
-The specialist knowledge necessary to ensure the effectiveness of the specialised committees of the Board of Directors. - The candidates should have personal relationships skills, clarity of purpose, analytical capacity, ability to summarise succinctly and the communication skills required to allow them to handle a large number of diverse and complex topics at the same time.
-Time for discussion will always be limited, but the topics must be covered in sufficient depth to allow high quality decisions to be taken in a timely fashion.
+- Have experience of holding sufficiently senior positions in similar companies or organisations, which will allow them to: - 1) Evaluate, challenge and develop the most senior managers of the Company; - 2) Evaluate and challenge the corporate strategy of the group and its main subsidiaries; - 3) Evaluate and challenge the operational and financial performance of the Company; - 4) Evaluate the level of compliance of the organisation with Sonae's values. - In addition to the basic common minimum requirements expected of candidates, each candidate should offer an individual contribution so that the Board of Directors collectively holds the following knowledge or skills: - 1) A profound and international understanding of the principal sectors activity of Sonae; - 2) Knowledge of the main markets and geographies where the main Sonae businesses operate; - 3) Knowledge and competences in terms of the management skills and technologies, which are decisive for the success of sizeable business enterprises operating in the same sectors of activity as Sonae;

-• Subject to fulfilling the other criteria established above, a significant representation of genders and nationalities should be sought."
+- 4) The specialist knowledge necessary to ensure the effectiveness of the specialised committees of the Board of Directors. - The candidates should have personal relationships skills, clarity of purpose, analytical capacity, ability to summarise succinctly and the communication skills required to allow them to handle a large number of diverse and complex topics at the same time.
+Time for discussion will always be limited, but the topics must be covered in sufficient depth to allow high quality decisions to be taken in a timely fashion. - Subject to fulfilling the other criteria established above, a significant representation of genders and nationalities should be sought."

-The composition of the statutory governing bodies appointed at the Shareholders' General Meeting for the 2015-2018 mandate follows the guidelines of the Selection and Assessment Policy for Membership of the Statutory Governing Bodies, presenting a balanced diversity of gender, origin, qualifications and professional background.
+The composition of the statutory governing bodies appointed at the Shareholders' General Meeting for the 2019-2022 mandate complies with the Selection and Assessment Policy for Membership of the Statutory Governing Bodies, underlining a balanced diversity of gender, origin, qualifications and professional background.

-In the Board of Directors and the Statutory Audit Board, whose composition is described in section 17 and Paragraph III, a) below, the proportion of persons of each gender respects, in advance, the threshold imposed by article 5 of Law no. 62/2017, of August 1st.
+In the Board of Directors and the Statutory Audit Board, whose composition is described in section 17 and section III, a) below, the proportion of members of each gender complies with the provisions of article 5 of Law no. 62/2017, of the 1st of August.